 Provide documentation to support costing on each tactic for example - include pricing for web development from a credible provider, advertising rates from a radio station / newspaper etc. Also include supporting notes / financial justification for the recommended strategy.
-Growth projections based on the implementation of the recommended strategy must be included - it shows the "bottom-line" of the decision.
-Ensure that the time period in your implementation match the time considerations in your objectives.
+Growth projections

 CONCLUSION (ONE PAGE)